Fred Hartman Bridge: Construction

-In October 1985 the Texas Highway department announced the project and estimated it would take two years to complete.
+In October 1985, the Texas Highway Department announced the project and estimated it would take two years to complete.
 The bridge was designed by Greiner Engineering, Inc., which was acquired by URS Corporation in 1995, which in turn was acquired by AECOM in October 2014.
 Construction began in 1987 and was contracted by Williams Brothers and Traylor Brothers construction companies.
 In 1993, The firm selected to produce the steel, a Mexican company, went bankrupt.
-The contract was then awarded to a South African company which caused complaints because of the country's apartheid policies.
-After the completion date was pushed back several times, a letter was sent to the Texas Department of Transportation's executive director, William Burnett from the city of Baytown via the Baytown Sun in early 1995 which helped spur interest in finishing the project.
-Finally, on September 27, 1995 the Fred Hartman Bridge had its grand opening ceremony, which was hosted by Baytown Chamber of Commerce and La Porte Chamber of Commerce.
-Notable guests include George W. Bush, Miss Texas 1995, William Burnett and the Hartman family.
+The contract was then awarded to a South African company, which caused complaints because of the country's apartheid policies.
+After the completion date was pushed back several times, a letter was sent to the TxDOT's executive director, William Burnett, from the city of Baytown via the Baytown Sun in early 1995, which helped spur interest in finishing the project.
+Finally, on September 27, 1995, the Fred Hartman Bridge had its grand opening ceremony, which was hosted by Baytown and La Porte chambers of commerce.
+Notable guests include George W. Bush, Miss Texas 1995, William Burnett, and the Hartman family.
 Fred Hartman died in 1991 and did not live to see his dream come to fruition.